-The amount of water damage your car suffers will determine whether or not it can still be repaired.
-If you were to drive your car through a pond on your way to work, the damage would not be big, the most that could be damaged is the brake pads, and you can change them.
-A car damaged by a flood is simply a car exposed to water damage that, in most cases, is the result of flooding.
+If water enters your car past the dashboard, it can cause internal damage to the engine, which is called a “hydraulic lock”.The amount of water damage your car suffers will determine whether or not it can still be repaired.
+If you were to drive your car through a pond on your way to work, the damage would not be big and you can change the brake pads.
 A car damaged by a flood entails a variety of problems, including bad odors, rust, extraneous noises, engine smoke, and electronic damage.
 Most other insurance policies only cover damage that isn't too extensive and doesn't involve flood damage.
 Therefore, any car that has been submerged in water should be sold well below its market value, unless the dealer has evidence of a thorough restoration.

 However, if the previous owner did not report the damage or filed an insurance claim, flood damage may not appear in the vehicle history report.